stackbit-projects/mapmyhospitalapp-5bf17/content/pages/index.md

       - title: Let Them Know You
         title_align: left
         content: >
-          Customized visiting cards with your unique QR code lets patients visit you virtually.
+          Your unique QR code lets patients visit you virtually.
 Chat and Share important information with all of them.
         content_align: left
         actions:
           - label: Learn More